-HCDC suggests that at least 2 acres of the 10 acre district be available for new construction.
+We suggest that at least 2 acres of the 10-acre district be available for new construction.
 Using the average commercial tax rate in Hamilton County, a $2.5-million-dollar real property investment will generate $50,000 in annual taxes; $1.5-million-dollars over 30 years.
 Recent proposals for senior multi-family affordable housing in the County have proposed $13M in new investment.
-A conservative estimate is that this project would generate $175,000 annually in taxes collected by a DRD; $5-million-dollars in 30 years.
-The funds can then be used for rehabilitation of non-residential buildings within the 10 acre district.
+A conservative estimate is that this project would generate $175,000 annually in taxes collected by a DRD; $ 5 million dollars in 30 years.
+The funds can then be used for the rehabilitation of non-residential buildings within the 10-acre district.

 Have questions about establishing a DRD in your Hamilton County historic business district?
 Feel free to contact Dan Ferguson at email@example.com.